NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

     mkdir dir1    lfs setstripe*c 8 dir1

-You can "pre-create" a file as a zero-length striped file byrunning lfs setstripe as part of your job script or as partof the I/O routine in your program.
-You can then write tothat file later.
-For example, to pre-create the file"bigdir.tar" with a stripe count of 20, and then add datafrom the large directory "bigdir," run:
+You can "pre-create" a file as a zero-length striped file by running lfs setstripe as part of your job script or as part of the I/O routine in your program.
+You can then write to that file later.
+For example, to pre-create the file"bigdir.tar" with a stripe count of 20, and then add data from the large directory "bigdir," run:

 .. code-block:: shell

     lfs setstripe*c 20 bigdir.tar    tar cf bigdir.tar bigdir

-Globally efficient I/O, from a system viewpoint, on a lustrefile system is similar to computational load balancing in aleader-worker programming model, from a user applicationviewpoint.
-The lustre file system can be called upon toservice many requests across a striped file systemasynchronously and this works best if best practices, asoutlined above, are followed.
-A very large file that is onlystriped across one or two OSTs can degrade the performanceof the entire Lustre system by filling up OSTsunnecessarily.
+Globally efficient I/O, from a system viewpoint, on a lustre file system is similar to computational load balancing in aleader-worker programming model, from a user application viewpoint.
+The lustre file system can be called upon to service many requests across a striped file system asynchronously, and this works best if best practices, outlined above, are followed.
+A very large file that is only striped across one or two OSTs can degrade the performanceof the entire Lustre system by filling up OST sunnecessarily.
-By striping a large file over many OSTs, you increasebandwidth for accessing the file and can benefit from havingmany processes operating on a single file concurrently.
-Ifall large files accessed by all users are striped then I/Operformance levels can be enhanced for all users.
+By striping a large file over many OSTs, you increase bandwidth for accessing the file and can benefit from having many processes operating on a single file concurrently.
+If all large files accessed by all users are striped then I/O performance levels can be enhanced for all users.
-Small files should never be striped with large stripe countsif they are striped at all.
-A good practice is to make suresmall files are written to a directory with a stripe countof 1... effectively no striping.
+Small files should never be striped with large stripe counts if they are striped at all.
+A good practice is to make sure small files are written to a directory with a stripe countof 1... effectively no striping.

-.. rubric:: Increase Stripe Count for Large Files
+**Increase Stripe Count for Large Files**

 * Set the stripe count of the directory to a large value.
 * This spreads the reads/writes across more OSTs, therefore   \**balancing*\* the load and data.